 Her ambition is to become an expert in experimental imaging techniques as well as numerical modelling of reactive transport in porous media.
 In the future, she would like to have her own research group at one of the leading universities in the field of Energy Sustainability.

-Jacques de Chalendar is a doctoral candidate in the Energy Resources Engineering department at Stanford University and a Precourt State Grid Corporation of China Graduate Student Fellow through the Bits and Watts initiative.
-He is advised by Profs.
+Jacques de Chalendar is a Visting Scholar in the Energy Resources Engineering department at Stanford University.
+He was previously a doctoral candidate in the same department, advised by Profs.
 Sally Benson and Peter Glynn.
+He is also an Ingénieur Polytechnicien from the French Ecole Polytechnique (X2011).

 Michael is a postdoctoral fellow whose interests encompass international development projects requiring productive energy use and how to increase their success through transdisciplinary approaches.
 He has a dual appointment in the Precourt Institute for Energy and the Department of Energy Resources Engineering.
 His current work focuses on understanding and reducing produce supply chain inefficiency in India from a systems perspective, while identifying and testing scalable interventions with on-the-ground partners and end-users.
 Michael completed a PhD in Materials Science and Engineering as an NSF Graduate Research Fellow at Stanford.
 His thesis focused on using fundamental research to develop design descriptors for improving solar-to-fuel and fuel-to-electricity conversion using electrochemistry.